QuantEcon/Expectations.jl/docs/src/index.md

 ## Mathematical Details and References

 The specific quadrature algorithms come from the [`FastGaussQuadrature.jl`](https://github.com/ajt60gaibb/FastGaussQuadrature.jl) library, which is maintained by [Alex Townsend](https://github.com/ajt60gaibb) of Cornell University.
 Much of the quadrature code came from the [`DistQuads.jl`](https://github.com/pkofod/DistQuads.jl) library, which is maintained by [Patrick K. Mogensen](https://github.com/pkofod) at the University of Copenhagen.
+In addition, there are some objects contributed by individual users; see docstring for citations.

 > **WARNING**: It is important to be aware of the deficiencies of numerical quadrature schemes.
 For example, it is recommended to be careful when using these methods for the following classes of functions and situations: